 What Are the Differences Between Bi-Fuel and Dual Fuel?

 It’s common for people to confuse bi-fuel with dual fuel generators since both rely on two types of fuel.
 However, that’s where the similarities end.

 Bi-fuel generators use two fuel supplies but don’t mix during operation.
 They can switch fuels automatically based on specific parameters.
-Like dual fuel generators, bi-fuel can use various fuel types, such as gasoline, propane, diesel, and natural gas.
+Like dual fuel generators, bi-fuel can use various fuel types, such as petrol, propane, diesel, and natural petrol.